-Our family violence programs provide advocacy and support to women and children escaping family violence to support them to live safely and independently in the community.
+Our family violence programs provide advocacy and support to victim survivors escaping family violence to support them to live safely and independently in the community.

 We provide refuge accommodation and information on future housing options, as well as referrals to specialised counselling, court support, and material and financial assistance.